-Recently I discovered my old diary I haven’t seen in years as I was moving from place to place while it was sitting silently in a box.
+Recently I discovered the old diary I haven’t seen in years as I was moving from place to place while it was sitting silently in a box.
 It was weird to hold and read it.
 I felt as if I was barging into someone else’s personal life, personal thoughts, personal… the world.
-It took me a while to actually realise and reconnect with a previous version of myself through those pages.
+It took me a while to realise and reconnect with a previous version of myself through those pages.

 8 Simple Rules for a Happy Relationship

 1. Reflect and Receive